tinymce/tinymce-docs/cloud-deployment-guide/features-only.md

 Sign up for a free API key provides entitlements to premium [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.
 A cloud image proxy server must already be configured.
 Premium plugins can be purchased at any time once the API key has been set up.

-## Step 1: Embed custom script tag into the webpage
+## Step 1: Insert custom script tag into the webpage

 Add the following script in the webpage once the script tag to load TinyMCE has been specified: